virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     workflow.sh Sunburst37 --hint=R22,2112@MISCJUMP --hint=MISCJUMP@INDJUMP --hint=INDJUMP@UNAJUMP \
                            --avoid=05,2136-2176 --hint=PDVL@PDDL --hint=JACCESTR@JACCESTQ

-TBD

 ### Baseline Colossus 237

     workflow.sh Colossus237 --hint=MISCJUMP@UNAJUMP --hint=MISCJUMP@INDJUMP --hint=-TORQUE@+TORQUE \
                             --hint=TABYCOM@TABPCOM --hint=ASMBLWY@ASMBLWP  --skip=9DWTESTJ

-TBD

 ### Baseline Comanche 55 and Artemis 72

     workflow.sh Comanche055 --hint=MISCJUMP@UNAJUMP --hint=MISCJUMP@INDJUMP --hint=-TORQUE@+TORQUE \
                             --hint=TABYCOM@TABPCOM --hint=ASMBLWY@ASMBLWP  --skip=9DWTESTJ

-Works perfectly.
-Artemis072 works perfectly as well, with the same command-line switches.
+Artemis072 uses the same command-line switches.

+### Baseline Luminary131

+    workflow.sh Luminary131 --hint=AFTRGUID@NEWPHASE --hint=NEWPHASE@MISCJUMP --hint=MISCJUMP@UNAJUMP \
+                            --hint=MISCJUMP@INDJUMP --skip=NEWPHASE --skip=NEWGUID

 ### Baseline Luminary 210

-    workflow.sh Luminary210 --hint=NEWPHASE@MISCJUMP --hint=MISCJUMP@INDJUMP --hint=INDJUMP@UNAJUMP --skip=NEWPHASE
+    workflow.sh Luminary210 --hint=NEWPHASE@MISCJUMP --hint=MISCJUMP@INDJUMP --hint=INDJUMP@UNAJUMP \

-Works perfectly.
+                            --skip=NEWPHASE

-## Introduction
+## Background

 The program disassemblerAGC.py is not intended to be a complete disassembly system for the AGC, but rather a tool in a workflow intended to solve a specific problem, which is as follows.
 Suppose that an octal dump of a core-rope module of some AGC software version is available.
 We would like to provide AGC source code which assembles to those given octal values.
 Moreover, we would like it to be fully AGC source code, with symbolic program labels and variable names, as well as program comments.

 The underlying assumption is that the core-rope module is of a software version which is similar but not identical to other software versions existing in our collection.
 Large chunks of the code will therefore be identical to existing code, and simply be pasted in, with appropriate adjustment of memory locations.
 The problem is making the identification between matching chunks of code in the two software versions, so we know how those addresses must be changed.

-The workflow which disassemblerAGC.py aids is essentially the following.
-(Sample invocations of disassemblerAGC.py to achieve these steps are given after the summary.)
+The workflow which disassemblerAGC.py aids is essentially the following:

  1. Determine the memory locations of various subroutines common to all (or at least a wide range) of AGC software versions.
 I refer to these as the "special subroutines".
 There is a built-in mechanism for 25-30 such common subroutines built into disassemblerAGC.py, which has been tested across a variety of software versions.
-(Retread 44, Aurora 12, Sunburst 37, Comanche 55, Luminary 210, Artemis 72).
-Presumably, the number of supported special subroutines will increase over time.
  2. Choose an AGC software version (or versions) to be used as baseline(s) for reconstructing the software of the dumped rope module.
-For example, in reconstructing a Comanche 72 dump, the baseline versions might be the (fully known) Comanche 55 software and the (incomplete but partially reconstructed) Comanche 67 software.
+For example, in reconstructing a Comanche 72 dump, the baseline versions might be the (fully known) Comanche 55 software, along with additional baselines Artemis 72 and Luminary 131.
  3. For the *baseline* software version(s), create "specifications" for all of the subroutines it's desirable to locate within the dumped rope.
 This can be done in an automated way (program specifyAGC.py) or manually.
 If manually, it needn't be done all at once; for example, it could be done a bank at a time.
 The "specification" is basically just a summary of information from the assembly listings of the baseline, and can be very quick and easy to construct, although the more subroutines that are chosen, the more time it takes to do so.
 It also becomes much more difficult to do manually if matches for erasable locations are desired.
 So all in all, the automated process is usually best.
  4. Use disassemblerAGC.py to process the specification file(s), which creates file(s) of "patterns" for pattern matching.
  5. Use disassemblerAGC.py to search the dump of the core rope.